Macaulay Culkin Rocks the Perfect 'Home Alone' Face Mask: Pic

-Macaulay Culkin Rocks the Perfect 'Home Alone' Mask Just in Time for the Holidays: Pic
+Macaulay Culkin Rocks the Perfect 'Home Alone' Mask Just in Time for the Holidays

 Keep safe, ya filthy animals!
 It may be October, but Macaulay Culkin is putting fans in the holiday spirit in the best way possible.
 The 40-year-old Home Alone star took to Twitter on Wednesday to share a photo in his hilarious new face mask.

-In the shot, a wide-eyed Culkin poses wearing a mask with a print of his childhood self screaming and slapping his face from the iconic 1990 holiday classic.
+In the pic, a wide-eyed Culkin poses wearing a mask with a print of his childhood self screaming and slapping his face from the iconic 1990 holiday classic.

 "You would think that because he was in it, because it was such a big thing, that we wouldn't be able to enjoy it like a Christmas movie.
 But over the years we have been able to," he told ET.
 "Yeah, we watch it!
 I haven't watched it in the last couple Christmases, sort of like A Christmas Story, I used to watch it every year and it's like I need a break every couple years before I can watch this one again."